pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

 report_trace(fit_ncp80)
 ```

-As expected of false positives, we can remove the divergences entirely by decreasing the step size,
+As expected of false positives, we can remove the divergences entirely by decreasing the step size.

 ```{code-cell} ipython3
 with NonCentered_eight: